Financial assessment

 Here are some examples of how this works:

-Example 1: Your maximum contribution is ‘nil’
+Example 1: Your maximum weekly contribution is ‘nil’

 Your chargeable care is £300.